Large Language Model-Driven Closed-Loop UAV Operation with Semantic Observations: Methodology

 \subsection{Feedback and Refinement}

 The feedback and refinement steer the LLM-generated UAV operation code towards fully satisfying the task objectives.
 They leverage the two LLM agents designed in section~\ref{sec:code generation} and section~\ref{sec:evaluation} and form a closed-loop as illustrated in Fig.~\ref{fig:feedback}.
 Specifically, the code generator interprets the evaluation feedback \(F\) and refines the generated code accordingly.
-Then, the refined code is executed in the simulation again to produce a new NL trajectory observation \(O'\) for re-evaluation.
-The feedback and refinement loop continues iteratively until the evaluator outputs "YES", indicating that \(E\) confirms that the refined action sequence \(l\) successfully solves the task problem \(P\) and the UAV operation code is ready for deployment.
-In addition, if the maximum number of iterations is reached without a successful evaluation, the evaluator suggests human intervention.
+Then, the refined code is executed in the simulation again to produce a new semantic trajectory observation \(O'\) for re-evaluation.
+The feedback and refinement loop continues iteratively until the evaluator outputs ``YES", indicating that \(E\) confirms that the refined action sequence \(l\) successfully solves the task problem \(P\) and the UAV operation code is ready for deployment.
+In addition, if the maximum number of iterations is reached without a successful evaluation, human supervision should be involved to address potential errors in the code.